tc39/notes/es6/2012-09/sept-18.md

 LH/DH: (Discussion of explanation of River Trail semantics and the use cases)

-LH: Is it the claim of this proposal to follow the ECMA 262 Semantics.
+LH: Is it the claim of this proposal to follow the ECMA-262 Semantics.

 DH: Yes, up to the issue of floating point non-determinism